January 14, 2019

 What can I make in the Instant Pot?

 So many things.
 Beans from dried without soaking overnight, Beef roasts will be fork tender, chicken will shred in just 10 minutes and seafood will be done in 4 minutes.
-You can also make desserts, such as cakes and puddings, yogurt, broths, stocks and stubborn grains like faro, barley, wild rice and steel cut oats.
-The hard-boiled eggs in the Instant Pot are perfect for peeling.
+You can also make desserts, such as cakes and puddings, as well as yogurt, broths, stocks and stubborn grains like faro, barley, wild rice and steel cut oats.
+The hard boiled eggs in the Instant Pot are perfect for peeling.
+I share some favorite recipes below!

 Yes, by definition, pressure cookers need some amount of liquid to build pressure.
 You need at least 1/2 cup to 1 cup of liquid for your Instant Pot to work.